 - How are large producers working towards sustainable and nature-based practices, and how are they collaborating with and learning from innovators?

-- How are innovators working with species such as bivalves, kelp, and urchins to produce nutritious food whilst restoring the natural oceanic ecosystem?
+- How are innovators working with species such as bivalves, seaweed, and urchins to produce nutritious food whilst restoring the natural oceanic ecosystem?

 - What restorative initiatives are being put in place that empower local communities whilst bolstering production and natural habitats?

 - Are restorative ventures economically viable and what is preventing their growth within existing production?

 Robert Jones, Global Lead Aquaculture, THE NATURE CONSERVANCY

 Brian Tsuyoshi Takeda, Founder and CEO, URCHINOMICS

 Markus Müller, Managing Director, Chief Investment Officer ESG & Global Head of Chief Investment Office Private Bank, DEUTSCHE BANK

 Nik Sachlikidis, Managing Director of Aquaculture, CADMAN CAPITAL GROUP